 - how to set concrete goals and develop a way of measuring results against them

 - learning about the creative industry, how to price your work and navigating contractual rights

 What is a week of your creative life worth to you?
 Space is limited so register now and bring your creative ideas to light!
 Former Resolve students are encouraged to take this next logical step in their education – catch the Early Bird rate and save almost 40%!

 What: A one week, guided photo project on the topic of your choice.
 We provide daily online materials and mentor you through the process of creating a small, finished photo project culminating in a published portfolio review of your project.

 Who: Any skill level (a basic understanding of camera controls will help you better express your ideas).
-Limit of 4 students per week!
+Limit of 4 students per session!

 Register for your week:

 November 19-25, 2017